gluobe/meraki-docker-workshop/lab-05/README.md

 you pulled from a containers registry (all images from the previous lab were pulled from the public container registry named Docker Hub).
 Docker Hub has millions of images that are created and shared by regular users.
-Additionally, Docker Hub hosts official images ( e.g Ubuntu, Redis, and Mongo) that are created and maintained by their respective companies.
+Additionally, Docker Hub hosts official images ( e.g Ubuntu, Nginx, Redis, and Mongo) that are created and maintained by their respective companies.

 Issue the following commands and observe the output:

 ```
-docker search ubuntu
+docker search nginx
 ```

-When you execute this command you will search Docker Hub for all images that contain the word 'ubuntu' in them.
+When you execute this command you will search Docker Hub for all images that contain the word 'nginx' in them.

 Alternatively you can search Docker Hub from the web by going to https://hub.docker.com/.